Ompawar8602/Bluetooth-Based-Secure-Locker-System-with-Access-Logging/README.md

 ## 🧩 Software Architecture

-The firmware is organized into clean, layered modules — each with a single responsibility — rather than one large file, which makes the code easier to debug, extend, and reuse.
+The firmware is split into layered modules, each with one job — easier to debug and extend than a single large file.

-**Application Layer** (`projectmain.c`)
-The entry point and orchestrator.
-It initializes every peripheral at boot, then runs the main loop that sequences the entire two-factor authentication flow: waiting for a Bluetooth password, prompting for the keypad password, and triggering the motor once both are verified.
-It also continuously checks for tamper events, admin button presses, and alarm conditions on every loop pass.

-**Logic / Service Layer** (`security.c`, `menu.c`)
-- `security.c` handles tamper detection (debouncing and edge-checking the tamper switch), writes default passwords to EEPROM on first boot, and provides the shared event-logging function used everywhere else in the codebase.
-- `menu.c` implements the entire admin menu system — clock setting, alarm configuration, and password changes — all driven by the keypad and displayed on the LCD.

-**Driver Layer** (one file per peripheral)
-Each hardware component gets its own small, focused driver: `bluetooth.c` (UART1 + interrupt-driven ring buffer for HC-05), `keypad.c` (4×4 matrix scanning), `lcd.c` (4-bit LCD control), `eeprom.c` (I2C read/write for the AT24C256), `rtc.c` (on-chip real-time clock), `motor.c` (L293D forward/reverse/stop), `buzzer.c` (on/off and alert patterns), and `uart.c` (UART0 debug output).
-None of these files know anything about the *application's* logic — they only know how to talk to their specific piece of hardware.

-**Why it's structured this way**
-This layering means the application logic never talks to hardware registers directly — it always goes through a driver.
-If the LCD were swapped for a different display, only `lcd.c` would need to change; `projectmain.c`, `menu.c`, and everything else would be untouched.
-It also makes the code far easier to test and reason about in isolation, since each file has one clear job.
+- **Application Layer** (`projectmain.c`) — initializes peripherals and runs the main loop that sequences the two-factor auth flow, motor control, tamper checks, and admin/alarm handling.
+- **Logic Layer** (`security.c`, `menu.c`) — tamper detection, default password setup, and event logging (`security.c`); the full admin menu for clock, alarm, and password changes (`menu.c`).
+- **Driver Layer** — one focused file per peripheral: `bluetooth.c`, `keypad.c`, `lcd.c`, `eeprom.c`, `rtc.c`, `motor.c`, `buzzer.c`, `uart.c`.
+Each only knows how to talk to its own hardware.

+This separation means swapping a peripheral (e.g. the LCD) only touches its driver file — the rest of the codebase stays untouched.

+---

 ## 🔐 Security Architecture

-Security in this system isn't a single check — it's layered across multiple independent mechanisms, so no single point of failure grants access.

-**Two-Factor Design**
-Access requires two separate credentials over two separate channels: a wireless password (Bluetooth) and a physical password (keypad).
-Compromising one alone isn't enough — an attacker would need both the phone-side password *and* physical access to the keypad.

-**Persistent, Non-Volatile Credentials**
+Security is layered, not a single check:

+- **Two-Factor Design** — Bluetooth password + physical keypad password; compromising one alone isn't enough.
-Passwords are never hardcoded in a way that resets on power loss.
-They live in an AT24C256 EEPROM over I2C, written once with factory defaults on first boot and updatable only through the authenticated admin menu.
+- **Persistent Storage** — Passwords live in EEPROM (I2C), not memory, so they survive power loss and are only changeable via the admin menu.

-**Tamper-Evident Enclosure**
-A dedicated tamper switch is monitored continuously, independent of the authentication flow.
-Any unauthorized attempt to open the enclosure — even without touching the keypad or Bluetooth — triggers an immediate alert and is logged.
+- **Tamper Detection** — A dedicated switch is monitored continuously and independently of login state; any unauthorized enclosure access triggers an instant alert.

-**Full Audit Trail**
-Every event (successful or failed login, tamper trigger, admin access, password change, locker open/close) is timestamped using the on-chip RTC and streamed over UART, so there's always a verifiable record of exactly what happened and when — not just whether the locker is currently open or closed.

-**Fail-Safe Defaults**
-If EEPROM is ever blank or corrupted (e.g., a brand-new chip), the system detects this via a magic marker check and automatically re-initializes safe factory-default passwords rather than failing open or leaving the system in an undefined state.
+- **Full Audit Trail** — Every event (logins, denials, tamper, admin actions) is RTC-timestamped and logged over UART.
+- **Fail-Safe Defaults** — A blank/corrupted EEPROM is auto-detected and re-initialized with safe factory defaults, never left in an undefined state.

 ---

 ## 📡 Communication Protocol

-**Bluetooth (Level-1 password)**
-The HC-05 module communicates with the LPC2148 over UART1 at 9600 baud.
-The phone-side app sends the password as plain digits terminated by `#` (e.g. `1234#`).
-The `#` character marks the end of the command, so the firmware knows exactly when a full password has arrived — the module receives characters continuously into a ring buffer via interrupt, meaning no bytes are lost even if the CPU is momentarily busy elsewhere.
+- **Bluetooth (Level-1)** — HC-05 over UART1 @ 9600 baud.
+Password sent as digits + `#` terminator (e.g. `1234#`); received via interrupt into a ring buffer so no bytes are lost.

-**Keypad (Level-2 password)**
-The 4×4 matrix keypad is read using a row/column scanning technique: each row is driven low in turn while the columns are checked for a matching low signal, identifying exactly which key was pressed.
-Digits are masked with `*` on the LCD as they're typed, for basic shoulder-surfing protection.
+- **Keypad (Level-2)** — Row/column matrix scanning; digits masked with `*` on the LCD as typed.

-**PC Audit Log (UART0)**
+- **PC Audit Log (UART0)** — Separate channel streaming a live, human-readable log line per event, viewable on a laptop via USB-to-TTL.
-A separate UART0 channel, independent of the Bluetooth link, streams a human-readable log line for every system event.
-Connected to a laptop via a USB-to-TTL converter, this can be viewed live in any serial terminal — useful both for development/debugging and as a genuine access-log record.

 ---